annuhuss/Dependency-Injection-Container/README.md

 </p>

 <p>
 Like some other design patterns, injecting dependencies is not fixed.
 Apparently there are many ways to do it and the two most common out of them are Constructor Injection and Setter Injection.
-In this article I am not going to discuss about what the Dependency Injection is?
+In this article I am not going to discuss about: what is Dependency Injection?
 Rather, I would like to focus on the primary construction of a container which takes the responsibility for managing objects from their creation to their configuration.
-This discussion will be carried on by introducing some basic features of PHP container through some simple examples sequentially.
+This discussion will be carried on by introducing some basic features of "PHP container" through some simple examples sequentially.
 </p>

 <p>
 As we already know, Dependency Injection is a technique for presenting code in a more stylish and efficient way.
-Concisely, the introduction of Dependency Injection makes an application more rigorous by avoiding hard coding and give it more flexibility for controlling its objects after all.
+Concisely, the introduction of Dependency Injection makes an application more rigorous by avoiding hard coding and give it more flexibility for controlling its objects overall.
 But what is Dependency Injection Container, how it serves and why should we use it?
 </p>

 <p>